 How Much Does it Cost to Install a Toilet?

-The typical toilet installation cost will run you between $122 and $228.
+The typical toilet installation cost by a professional will run you between $275 and $459.
 Note that these prices do not factor in how much the toilet itself will cost.
 As a homeowner, you will be in charge of supplying it.